trachwo/masters-of-shithead/README_EXECUTABLE.md

 ## Windows

+Download *shithead.exe*.

 Create a shithead folder on your machine (e.g. 'D:\Games\Shithead)

-Copy masters-of-shithead/bin/windows/shithead.exe to this folder.
+Copy shithead.exe to this folder.

 Start the game from the command prompt:
 ```